-- Pre-reading of the assigned chapters/multimedia resources - Identifying 5 questions to guide the small group discussion about the issues, themes, and/or case studies presented in the chapter.
-Your questions should be thought-provoking and promote critical reflection and reflexivity. - Guiding a small group discussion that encourages and validates the participation of each group member - Finding one supplementary resource (journal article, news story, YouTube video etc.) that will deepen understanding of the topics covered in the required readings to share with the group - - Completing a self-evaluation for this assignment
+- 1. Pre-reading of the assigned chapters/multimedia resources - 2.
+Identifying 5 questions to guide the small group discussion about the issues, themes, and/or case studies presented in the chapter.
+Your questions should be thought-provoking and promote critical reflection and reflexivity. - 3.
+Guiding a small group discussion that encourages and validates the participation of each group member. - 4.
+Finding one supplementary resource (journal article, news story, YouTube video etc.) that will deepen understanding of the topics covered in the required readings to share with the group. - 5.
+Submitting the questions you created and the reference for the supplementary resource that you shared in the D2L dropbox designated for this assignment.

-Assignment Criteria: Students will complete a self-evaluation for this assignment which will determine their grade.
-The grading criteria will be further discussed in class and the self-evaluation rubric will be posted on D2L.
-Students will submit their self-evaluation via the designated D2L dropbox.
+Assignment Criteria: Assignment criteria is detailed above.
+The grading criteria will be further discussed in class and a rubric will be posted on D2L.
+Students will submit their questions and supplementary resource via the designated D2L dropbox.

-Assignment 3: Group Presentation (30%) - Due on assigned presentation date
+ASSIGNMENT THREE: GROUP PRESENTATION (30%) - Due on assigned presentation date